ornellamariestella/ornellamariestella/README.md

 ## Hi there, I'm Ornella ✨

-- I'm a Data Specialist with over 2 years of experience in the Tech Capital of Europe, Stockholm
+- I'm a Data Analyst with over 2 years of experience in the Tech Capital of Europe, Stockholm
 - I specialize in Customer Insights, E-Commerce and Product data
 - I have recently finished a bootcamp in **Data Analytics @Boolean**! 👨‍💻
 - I have worked in FinTech, E-Commerce and Tech start-ups